top of page

 About Rachel

-My motherʼs grandma was gypsy and my fatherʼs family were blacksmiths and I grew up in a farming community.
+I grew up in a farming community.
+My mother has gypsy roots and my dad’s grandad was a blacksmith.
 I learned the lie of the land from the back of a horse.

-In 2010 I re-trained as a copywriter with www.dark-angels.org.uk.
-Since then, I’ve subbed for Greenpeace “Connect” magazine; managed the launch of a new walking trail across Wales and written the commercial copy for the launch of a hydrogen fuel cell car.
+In 2010, I re-trained as a copywriter.
+I did some subbing for Greenpeace; managed the launch of a new walking trail across Wales and wrote commercial copy for the launch of a hydrogen fuel cell car.
+For the past few years, I've been a carer for my mum, who has Alzheimer’s and I’ve started writing fiction.

 bottom of page